linux-windows/noescape.exe.safe/README.md

 # NOESCAPE.EXE - Interactive Prank

 **NOESCAPE.EXE** is a harmless prank program designed for Windows 7 (I honestly don't knowif it works for anything else) that simulates a fake system crash and creates a spooky, game-like experience on your desktop.
 ---
+## How to download
+Extract the zip file.
+Run the .exe file.
+---

 ## What It Does